Bhopal disaster: Employee sabotage

-Chaudry's counsel, Anirban Roy, argued that the theory of design defects was floated by the central government in its endeavour to protect the victims of the tragedy.
+Choudhary's counsel, Anirban Roy, argued that the theory of design defects was floated by the central government in its endeavour to protect the victims of the tragedy.
 Everyone else involved in investigating the case "just toed the line of the central government. ...
 The government and the CBI suppressed the actual truth and saved the real perpetrators of the crime."

 Roy argued to the district court that M. L. Verma, a disgruntled plant operator at odds with senior management, was behind the sabotage.
-The counsel argued there were discrepancies in statements given by persons operating the plant at that time but the central agency decided against a proper investigation in order to characterize the event as a mishap and not sabotage.
-He alleged that Verma was unhappy with Chaudhary and Mukund.
+The counsel argued there were discrepancies in statements given by persons operating the plant at that time, but the central agency decided against a proper investigation in order to characterize the event as a mishap and not sabotage.
+He alleged that Verma was unhappy with Choudhary and Mukund.

 Additional Union Carbide actions

-The corporation denied the claim that valves on the tank were malfunctioning, and claimed that documented evidence gathered after the accident showed the valve closest to the plant's water-washing operation was closed and leak-tight.
+The corporation denied the claim that valves on the tank were malfunctioning and claimed that documented evidence gathered after the accident showed the valve closest to the plant's water-washing operation was closed and leak-tight.
 Furthermore, process safety systems had prevented water from entering the tank by accident.
 Carbide states that all safety concerns identified in 1982 were allayed before 1984 and had nothing to do with the accident.

 The company admitted that safety systems in place would not have been able to prevent a chemical reaction of such magnitude from causing a leak.
 According to Carbide, "in designing the plant's safety systems, a chemical reaction of this magnitude was not factored in" because "the tank's gas storage system was designed to automatically prevent such a large amount of water from being inadvertently introduced into the system" and "process safety systems—in place and operational—would have prevented water from entering the tank by accident".
 Instead, they claim that "employee sabotage—not faulty design or operation—was the cause of the tragedy".